vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 {% endhighlight %}

 (I see only 1 tainted object)

 I don't know if it is a feature, but actually the plugin's code starts an endless loop.
-So, everything looks fine.

 I also tested against jenkins using an empty sinks list and "java/io/ObjectInputStream.readObject()Ljava/io/Object;" as single source: